PracHub

 Interview Round: Onsite

-##### Question Tell me about a time you collaborated with a cross-functional team to achieve a challenging goal.
-Describe a situation where you demonstrated strong customer obsession.
-What did you do and what was the outcome?
-Give an example of how you measured the impact of a product or feature you launched.
-Tell me about a time you had to influence stakeholders without formal authority.
+##### Question A Microsoft Product Manager onsite behavioral loop covering four core leadership competencies.
+Be ready to answer each of the following: 1.
+Tell me about a time you collaborated with a cross-functional team to deliver a product or achieve a challenging goal.
+2. Describe a situation where you demonstrated strong customer obsession.
+What did you do, and what was the outcome?
+3. Give an example of how you measured the impact of a product, feature, or decision you launched.
+4. Tell me about a time you had to influence stakeholders without formal authority.

 Solution